dreadflopp/dreadsskyrimbuild/content/Mod Installation/Items.md

 ### Black Sacrament Armor
 {{% button href="https://www.nexusmods.com/skyrimspecialedition/mods/16687" icon="fas fa-download" icon-position="right" %}}Download{{% /button %}}

-Install *Black Sacrament Armour - SSE CBBE BodySlide* and *Black Sacrament Armour - ESL version*.
+Install *Black Sacrament Armour SSE*.
+CBBE users installs *Black Sacrament Armour - SSE CBBE BodySlide* instead.
+Install *Black Sacrament Armour - ESL version*.
 Delete the file *BlackSacramentArmor.esp* (keep *BlackSacramentArmor.esl*).
 Some optional tweaks are available in this guides patches to make this armor less overpowered.
 Even so, it is still possible to combine armor pieces in a way that should be considered cheating since it applies armor rating twice, for example using a barette, a hood and a cowl.
 Each piece applies an armor rating equivalent to a helmet but can be used together.

 ### Cloaks of Skyrim